NissimBansal/RISC-V_Single_Cycle/README.md

   - 4'b0111 : and
   - otherwise : 32'b0;

-- *RegWEN* :- If enabled, then only data will be written to that address in register file.
+- *RegWEn* :- If enabled, then only data will be written to that address in register file.

 - *BSel* :- 0 if instruction is R-Type otherwise 1 (for I-Type).